Get in Touch with Us

 Medical Arts Bldg, Ste.
 018

 Nashville, TN 37212

 Stress Busting The Holidays

-The holiday season is a time of stress; both good and bad.
+The winter holiday season is a time of stress; both good and bad.
 The anticipatory activity before the events can be followed by a whiplash of emotional post-holiday letdown when it is all over.
 The result may be feeling frazzled.
 Sometimes the simplest of things becomes the most precious.
 It is a time that we often postpone our regular self- care efforts and may over do.